-- Any pupil or parent(s)/guardian(s) may bring a bullying incident to any teacher in the school. - All reports, including anonymous reports of bullying, will be investigated and dealt with by
+- Any pupil or parent(s)/guardian(s) may bring a bullying incident to any teacher in the school. - All reports, including anonymous reports of bullying, will be investigated and dealt with by the relevant Year Head or Deputy Principal.

-- the relevant teacher or Deputy Principal. - Teaching and non-teaching staff such as Secretaries, Special Needs Assistants (SNAs), Caretaker, etc., must report any incidents of bullying behaviour witnessed by them, or mentioned to them, to the relevant teacher.
+Teaching and non-teaching staff such as Secretaries, Special Needs Assistants (SNAs), Caretaker, etc., must report any incidents of bullying behaviour witnessed by them, or mentioned to them, to the relevant teacher.